JivkoSp/Drahten/Docs/api-documentation-search-service.md

 #### Get all news related to cybersecurity from Europe
 Endpoint: GET search_service/news/cybersecurity/europe/

-#### Get sumarization of a document related to news to cybersecurity from Europe
+#### Get sumarization of a document related to cybersecurity news from Europe
 Endpoint: GET search_service/news/cybersecurity/europe/sumarization/documents/{document_id}

-#### Get questions generated from the semantic meaning of a document related to news to cybersecurity from Europe
+#### Get questions generated from the semantic meaning of a document related to cybersecurity news from Europe
 Endpoint: GET search_service/news/cybersecurity/europe/questions/documents/{document_id}

-#### Retrieves information with SEMANTIC query from document related to news to cybersecurity from Europe, stored in the Elasticsearch instance that the API is using.
+#### Retrieves information with SEMANTIC query from a document related to cybersecurity news from Europe, stored in the Elasticsearch instance that the API is using.
 Endpoint: GET search_service/news/cybersecurity/europe/semantic_search/documents/data/{'document_id': '', 'query': ''}